Self-care ideas for busy parents

 Get some exercise – whatever type of exercise does it for you: run, swim, gym, yoga, preferably something quick that you can just head out and do spontaneously when you have a spare half hour.

-When it comes to self-care ideas for busy parents, I know that you all know all this already.
-You know you should be doing it.
+When it comes to self-care ideas for busy parents, I know that you all know all these ideas already.
+You know you should be doing them.
 You know what the options are (and I’m sure there are many more quick-win self-care ideas out there too).
-So, stop finding excuses, just do it.
+So, stop finding excuses, just do it, just for a minute, and see where it takes you.

 Found this helpful?
 You’ll love my book!